bflaven/deploy-a-streamlit-app-with-heroku/README.md

 yet another heroku deployment streamlit application directory...
 Some of the commands required to deploy a streamlit app on heroku or on Streamlit.

-**It requires few requirements before starti to deploy both on heroku or on Streamlit:**
+**It requires few requirements before starting to deploy both on Heroku or on Streamlit:**

 - Install Homebrew locally and make it accessible through the Mac console (Free) at [https://brew.sh/](https://brew.sh/)
 - Install Git locally and make it accessible through the Mac console (Free) at [https://git-scm.com/download/mac](https://git-scm.com/download/mac)
 - Create an account on Github (Free) at [https://github.com/](https://github.com/)
 - Create an account on Heroku (Free) at [https://signup.heroku.com/](https://signup.heroku.com/)
 - Create an account on Streamlit (Free) at [https://share.streamlit.io/](https://share.streamlit.io/)

 ### 1. Install Homebrew for Mac